Dre Campbell Farm

 3. Vinegar

-You can use vinegar to help control fruit flies as well as adult gnats.
+You can use vinegar to help control fruit flies and adult gnats.

 Pour some apple cider or white vinegar into a shallow bowl and add a little liquid dish soap.
 Next, place the bowl near the affected plant.

 The pests love the smell of vinegar and will enter the bowl for it.
-But they’ll fall in and drown, thanks to the dish soap.
+But thanks to the dish soap, they’ll fall in and drown.

 Continue this home remedy until the infestation is under control.